south-lacrosse/www-dev/docs/web-server.md

 * `wp semla-media`
     * `attachments` - validate attachments and their metadata against the filesystem, and can also delete media files from the filesystem which WordPress doesn't know about.
     * `sizes` - updates the image size meta data in the database.
 Use this if you have optimized the images in the `/media` directory outside of WordPress.
-    * `unused` - lists unused images.
-Adding `--format=ids` will just list the ids, so you can delete all these images with `wp post delete $(wp semla-media unused --format=ids) --force`, though you should be **very, very careful** when doing this as there may be false positives, and you can't undo this.
+    * `unused-images` - lists unused images.
+Adding `--format=ids` will just list the ids, so you can delete all these images with `wp post delete $(wp semla-media unused-images --format=ids)`, possibly with the `--force` flag, though you should be **very, very careful** when doing this as there may be false positives, and you can't undo this.

 There may be commands that haven't been added to this documentation, so you can run `wp help <command>`.